conservationtechlab/sagebrush-xylem/mqtt_broker/README.md

 **Client certificates**

 This will basically be the same as that of server, but no need for sAN because it's outbound!

 Do this for both NodeRed and end-device!

+**`Client` is just an example name.
+If you create a second device, it needs to be called something else with a unique CN.**
+The best way is to use a UUID string name for the `.key`, `.crt`, and CN, that way it is easier to keep track.
+All clients and subscribing servers need to be signed by the same root certificate!

 ```
 openssl genrsa -out client.key 2048